100Automations/true-github-contributors/readme.md

 - Project Leadership: Able to see who is contributing to repositories and organizations.
 - Project contributors: Efforts made through issue comments will be reflected in contributor sets.

+### Contributing
+If you are interested in contributing, please refer to the [contributing](https://github.com/100Automations/true-github-contributors/blob/mixin/CONTRIBUTING.md) document for more details.
+Thank you for being interested in improving the package!

 ## Technical Details

 ### Installation